This article will explain you more about the functionality of the Rules on Import tab.

 After having selected the condition choose your area of reference (either from the file or a constant value) and appoint a value to it.

-Lastly, set the action that will be taken, which is always that of importing a file.
+Since there is only one action to be taken - namely "import" it has already been set for you.
 After all, you want the file to be imported if it meets the requirements you just set up.

 As always, don’t forget to save.